 Earthquakes, hurricanes, flooding, pandemics and other crises unleash chaos.
 The potential for large-scale natural disasters is always present, and many parts of the world are unprepared to handle the devastation that could strike their communities.Read Our Response To COVID-19

 That’s why we’re always ready.
 We mobilize quickly – entering places of turmoil and disease, prepared to make a life-saving difference.
-We have expertise that comes from four decades of rushing in to bring healing in the midst of disaster.
+We have expertise that comes from four decades of delivering medical care in the midst of disaster.

 Delivering Emergency Care

 From Disaster Health Kits to life-saving medicines, your generosity brings healing in times of crisis.
 It helps treat wounds, injuries and infections.
 It provides care for pregnant women and sick children.
 It enables us to treat diseases like cholera, Ebola and COVID-19.

 Your support sends trained and experienced medical volunteers to help heal disaster survivors.
 Volunteers are ready to deploy within 48 hours after a disaster strikes.
 They hit the ground running to meet urgent needs.

 We require our disaster response volunteers to go through rigorous safety and security training.
 We understand disaster response often occurs in unstable and remote places.
 Conditions can be physically and emotionally demanding.
 We want our volunteers to deliver the best medical care to people who are hurting.
 That means equipping them to safely enter the most challenging environments.Learn About Volunteering to Help in Disasters